Void-king/Flashed/README.md

-# Flashed
-Just a use of a brain cell

-Hello this is Exploratory Data Analysis  of Telecom Churn
+# Hello this is Data analysis of USA based store I have done the analysis of the data and use tableau for doing the visualization answering the question of region based and product based Information of sales.